 The models have changed from when she began, they used to be shorter…they’re more slender now.

-Saunders says the New Zealand fashion industry is dying – clients who come to New Zealand bring their own models who fit the international standards of physique.
+Saunders says the New Zealand fashion industry is dying – clients who come to New Zealand bring their own models whose frames fit the international standards.

 “It’s not about how brainy you are, your job is your body and you use it to sell a product and to make it look good”.

 Standards, however, are slowly changing.
 A law in France banning unhealthily think fashion models is the latest step in the industry.

 Models must provide a doctor’s certificate to prove their overall physical health.
 Doctors will determine the health of a model using their body mass index (BMI) – measuring their weight in relation to their height.

 France follows suit of Italy, Spain and Israel and from the 1st of October, digitally altered photographs of models must also be labelled as so.

 Employers at modelling agencies breaking the law will face fines up to 75,000 Euros ($117,544.10 NZD) and up to six months in jail

 The change is a step of the French Health Ministry in its aim to fight eating disorders and inaccessible standards of beauty.